E-commerce

 Variants and stock

-Colors, sizes, options: clearly disable impossible combinations and explain why (out of stock) rather than showing a generic error on click.
+Colors, sizes, options: clearly disable impossible combinations and explain why (out of stock) rather than a generic error on click.

 Editorial content on the product page